wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/using_docker_secrets.md

 3. When you build the Docker image from your Docker Exporter, the secrets will get enabled in the environment.

 !!!
 Tip
-     For Docker secrets to be effective, you can create a docker service that includes the image you created in the above step by creating a docker-compose.yml file and then deploying it to the docker swarm.
+     For Docker secrets to be effective, you can create a docker service that includes the image you created in the above step.
+This can be done by creating a `docker-compose.yml` file and deploying it to the docker swarm.

-     Given below is a sample docker-compose.yml that can be used to create a simple docker service orchestration.
+     Given below is a sample `docker-compose.yml` file that can be used to create a simple docker service orchestration.
      ```bash
      version: '3.3'
      services: